-While Medicare covers most medical costs, those without a supplementary policy must pay co-insurance, co-pays and deductibles out-of-pocket.
-Having to pay deductibles and co-pays not covered by Medicare can cause serious financial strain.
-Because of this lack of access to supplemental plans, some people with ESRD under 65 are forced to spend down their assets to become eligible for Medicaid coverage.
+While Original Medicare covers 80% of medical costs for eligible beneficiaries, those without any type of supplemental insurance policy – such as Medigap or employer-sponsored secondary insurance – individuals must pay the remaining 20% co-insurance, co-pays and deductibles on their own.
+Since original Medicare has no annual cap for the 20% out-of-pocket co-insurance expenses, this can cause serious financial strain for many Medicare beneficiaries.
+Some End Stage Renal Disease (ESRD) patients under age 65 who lack access to supplemental insurance are forced to spend down their assets to become eligible for Medicaid coverage.
 This is financially devastating for these individuals and, in the end, will cost the State – and its taxpayers – more money.

-When Medigap plans were first introduced, Congress only guaranteed issue of these plans to traditional Medicare beneficiaries and therefore did not extend this protection to those who gain Medicare coverage prior to age 65, including people with ESRD.
-Currently, only 28 states offer Medigap plans to people on dialysis.
-People on dialysis face serious financial struggles in areas where Medigap coverage is not available for people on dialysis under the age of 65.
-DPC continues to advocate for every person on dialysis to be able to purchase coverage through Medigap programs regardless of age.
+When Medigap plans were first introduced, Congress only guaranteed issue of these plans to traditional Medicare beneficiaries (those age 65 and older who are enrolled in Medicare Parts A and B) without consumer protections and did not extend this protection to disability and ESRD patients who obtain Medicare coverage prior to age 65.
+Without a federal mandate to extend coverage to all Medicare-eligible beneficiaries regardless of age, states are left to determine their own Medigap policy for disability and ESRD patients under age 65.
+People on dialysis face serious financial struggles and difficulty accessing kidney transplantation in areas where Medigap coverage is not accessible.
+That’s why DPC continues to advocate for every person on dialysis to be able to purchase affordable and nondiscriminatory Medigap coverage regardless of age.